The Law of the Iterated Logarithm for Two-Dimensional Stochastic Navier-Stokes Equations: P reliminaries and M ain R esults

 with norms,

-Spaces $H$ and $V$ may be defined as closures of the divergence free smooth compactly supported functions in $\|\cdot\|_{L^{2}}$ and $\|\cdot\|_{H^{1}}$, respectively.
-Here we will follow the conventional notation in denoting the norm in $H$ as $|\cdot|$ and the norm in $V$ as $\|\cdot\|$.
-For space $H$, the divergence $\nabla \cdot u=0$ is understood in distributional sense and $u\cdot \hat{n}|_{\partial \Omega}=0$ is well-defined (see Theorems 1.4 and 1.6 of \cite{Temam}).
+respectively.
+Note that spaces $H$ and $V$ are the closures of the divergence free smooth compactly supported functions in $\|\cdot \|_{L^{2}}$ and $\|\cdot\|_{H^{1}}$, respectively.
+Here we will follow the conventional notation in denoting the norm in $H$ as $\mid\cdot\mid$ and the norm in $V$ as $\|\cdot\|$.
+For space $H$, divergence, $\nabla \cdot u=0$, is understood in distributional sense and $u\cdot \hat{n}\mid_{\partial \Omega}=0$ is well-defined (see Theorems 1.4 and 1.6 of [37]).
 Both $H$ and $V$ are Hilbert spaces, and in particular $V$ may be equipped with the inner product,